Frequently Asked Questions by Students about the Office of Student Conduct

 There may be University officials who have a need to know your disciplinary record.
 Beyond this, your disciplinary record will only be accessible to people beyond yourself only if you provide written permission allowing it through a disciplinary record FERPA release.

 Why was my parent notified about my violation of the alcohol policy?
 Can he/she get more information about it?

 Amendments to the Federal Educational Rights to Privacy Act (FERPA) permit institutions of higher education to notify parents if their son or daughter is found responsible for an alcohol and/or other drug violation on the first offense if serious and/or the second offense when placed on Disciplinary Probation.
 Your parent will only be notified that a case exists if you were found responsible for violating the University's alcohol and other drug policy and as a result you were placed on disciplinary probation.
 They do not receive information regarding the content of the case from the Office of Student Conduct.
 Your parent may communicate with you for any additional information, or he/she may ask for you to sign a disciplinary record FERPA release from the Office of Student Conduct.
 Please understand that this decision is left to you, the student.

-What violations in the Student Handbook are most likely to result in suspension or dismissal from the University?
+What violations in the Code of Student Community Standards are most likely to result in suspension or dismissal from the University?